 It is one of the franchise’s best and most popular films.
 The sequel’s major focus turned away from undercover cop antics, to an army dude who moved to Japan solely to learn how to drift.

 If the outcomes weren’t so wonderfully amusing, it would be an absurd movie that will put an end to the franchise.
 Lin inadvertently obliterated the franchise’s chronology in one fell swoop, but he also codified a lot of the franchise’s core elements going forward, not just in terms of cars, crime, and thrills, but also emphasizing a multicultural cast and taking the action to wherever in the world it can be most interestingly explored.

 The Tokyo setting is lovely and evocative, and the cameo at the end is such a terrific cliffhanger that you can almost hear the remaining of the series heating up.

-YouTube TV has a full collection of the Fast and Furious movies and with a VPN you can watch Youtube TV in UK as well!
+YouTube TV has a full collection of Fast and Furious movies and with a VPN you can watch Youtube TV in Australia as well!